A Computational Approach to Identification of Treatment Effects for Policy Evaluation: Introduction

-This paper continues this pursuit and investigates the possibility of extrapolating local treatment parameters to different policy settings in the MTE framework when IVs are only binary.
-We show how to systematically calculate sharp nonparametric bounds on various extrapolated treatment parameters for binary and continuous outcomes using instruments that are allowed to be binary.
-These parameters are defined as weighted averages of the MTE.
+This paper continues this pursuit and investigates the possibility of extrapolating local treatment parameters to different policy settings in the MTE framework when IVs are possibly only binary.
+We propose a computational approach to calculate sharp nonparametric bounds on various extrapolated treatment parameters for discrete and continuous outcomes.
+We use IVs that satisfy the statistical independence assumption conditional on covariates.
+The parameters are defined as weighted averages of the MTE.
 Examples include the ATE, the treatment effect on the treated, the LATE for subgroups induced by new policies, and the policy-relevant treatment effect (PRTE).
 We also show how to place in this procedure restrictions from a large menu of identifying assumptions beyond the shape restrictions considered in earlier work.